-Title New study shows men severely underestimate the harm caused by heavy drinking Media name/outlet ABC News Sydney Country Australia Date 4/03/19 Description Pre-recorded interview with Emma Saleeba, manager of alcohol and tobacco, VicHealth.
+Title New study shows men severely underestimate the harm caused by heavy drinking Media name/outlet ABC News Sydney Country/Territory Australia Date 4/03/19 Description Pre-recorded interview with Emma Saleeba, manager of alcohol and tobacco, VicHealth.
 Carvalho reports a new study shows

 men severely underestimate the harm caused by heavy drinking.
 Saleeba remarks they found that there were many men who

 believe risk begins at 10 or more drinks, a few who believe 30 drinks is alright and fewer who believe there is no amount of